SBKubric/18_price_format/README.md

 ## Description

-This tiny script designed for formatting price string from pattern `1234.1234` to `1 234.12`
+This tiny script designed for formatting price string, integer or float value from pattern `1234.1234` to `1 234.12`.
+Returns a string.

 ## Installation